simplesamlphp/simplesamlphp/modules/core/docs/authproc_attributealter.md

     If no other values exist, the attribute will be removed completely.
     This parameter is OPTIONAL.

-`merge`
+`%merge`
-:   A boolean indicating whether the altered values must be merged with the
+:   Indicates whether the altered values must be merged with the target attribute values.
+The default
-    target attribute values, or if the target attribute should be overwritten.
+    behaviour is to overwrite the target attribute completely.
-    Defaults to `false`.
+    This parameter is OPTIONAL.

 Examples
 --------